Reserve Deputy Sheriff Program - Getting Started

 The academy is difficult and challenging and our standards are high throughout the program.
 If you are unsure about something, or have any questions or concerns, contact our staff for guidance.
 Before pursuing a reserve deputy assignment, you should be prepared to commit.

 The required training is the same training that sworn deputy sheriffs complete.

-Although some equipment is provided by the Riverside County Sheriff’s Department, most expenses are the responsibility of the reserve deputy.
+Although some equipment is provided by the Riverside County Sheriff’s Office, most expenses are the responsibility of the reserve deputy.
 Please review the academy costs document for details.
 Registration fees are due on the first day of class.